 Acadiana Day is an annual event that brings together economic developers, chambers of commerce, tourist commissions, and Acadiana advocates to celebrate what makes our region special.
-The Acadiana legislative delegation is invited to share updates from the most recent session and hear about important issues and projects for the upcoming year.
+The Acadiana legislative delegation and Governor are invited to share updates from the most recent session and hear about important issues and projects for the upcoming year.
 The event usually takes place in the Spring session (between March & May).

 *The Alliance’s Executive Director, Anne Falgout, was the 2016 Chair of the event through her service as the 2016 Chair of Acadiana Regional Alliance